GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### W​henever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent.
+> ### Hardware is the part you can replace.
+Software is the part you have to keep, because it’s so expensive and nobody understands it any more.
 >
-> ~ *Martin Fowler*
+> ~ *Jim Horning*

 ---
 ## 🏎 Quick Facts